tonai/react-per-form/doc/docs/api/useSubscribe.md

 # `useSubscribe`

-Basic subscription you can use to be notified when form state changes or when the value of a field changes.
+Basic subscription you can use to be notified when form state changes.

 ## Parameters

-`useSubscribe` take two parameter:

-1. the callback function.
-This function will receive an object as parameter containing the following keys:
+`useSubscribe` takes only one parameter, the callback function that will receive the form states as parameter.
-   - `form`: form reference
-   - `names`: the optional `names` given as second parameter
-   - `prevValues`: previous values of the fields
-   - `states`: form states
-   - `values`: current values of the fields
-2. an optional array of string (or a single string) used to filter the `values` and `prevValues` from the callback parameter.
-When you provide some names, subscription will only be triggered when one of the listed field values changes

 ## Returns